parkmycloud/useful_tools/AWS/remap-elastic-ips/README.md

 ### You're Done!

 Every time the instance starts up it will assign the Elastic IP and hostname you specified in the userData to instance.

-I hope you find this simple solution to be useful!

-###Dale Wickizer

-CTO & Co-Founder, ParkMyCloud

 *Copyright 2016.
 ParkMyCloud, Inc. All rights reserved.*